dlcmh/learning-react/README.md

 Chapter 9 - Going from data to UI

-Chapter 10 - Working with events
+Chapter 10 - Working with events -> we do not work with vanilla DOM events in React, but with [SyntheticEvent wrappers](https://facebook.github.io/react/docs/events.html)